yarnmengnus/tp/docs/UserGuide.md

 **Valid Format:** `sort_duedate` <br>
 **Expected Output:**
-` Here is your task list Prof, sorted based on nearest due date!` <br>
+` Here is your task list Prof, sorted based on nearest due date.` <br>

 **Note:** ProfPlan will sort the tasks that is displayed in the UI at the time when the command is run.